jupyter/nbconvert/docs/source/removing_cells.rst

    c = Config()

    # Configure our tag removal
-   c.TagRemovePreprocessor.remove_cell_tags = ("remove_cell",)
+   c.TagRemoveProcessor.remove_cell_tags = ("remove_cell",)
-   c.TagRemovePreprocessor.remove_all_outputs_tags = ('remove_output',)
+   c.TagRemoveProcessor.remove_all_outputs_tags = ('remove_output',)
-   c.TagRemovePreprocessor.remove_input_tags = ('remove_input',)
+   c.TagRemoveProcessor.remove_input_tags = ('remove_input',)

    # Configure and run out exporter
-   c.HTMLExporter.preprocessors = ["TagRemovePreprocessor"]
+   c.HTMLExporter.processors = ["TagRemoveProcessor"]
    HTMLExporter(config=c).from_filename("path/to/mynotebook.ipynb")

 Removing cells using Regular Expressions on cell content
 --------------------------------------------------------

 Sometimes you'd rather remove cells based on their _content_ rather than their tags.
-In this case, you can use the :class:`RegexRemovePreprocessor`.
+In this case, you can use the :class:`RegexRemoveProcessor`.

-You initalize this preprocessor with a single `patterns` configuration, which is a list of strings.
-For each cell, this preprocessor checks whether the cell contents match any of the strings provided in `patterns`.
+You initalize this Processor with a single `patterns` configuration, which is a list of strings.
+For each cell, this Processor checks whether the cell contents match any of the strings provided in `patterns`.
 If the contents match any of the patterns, the cell is removed from the notebook.